EESSI/docs/docs/using_eessi/building_on_eessi.md

 module help EESSI-extend/2023.06-easybuild
 ```

-The key environment variables it will respect are:
+The installation prefix is determined by `EESSI-extend` through the following logic:
- - EESSI_USER_INSTALL can be set to a location to install modules for use by the user only.
-The location must already exist on the filesystem.
-Set this environment variable if you're an end-user who wants to install additional software just for yourself.
+1. If `EESSI_CVMFS_INSTALL` is set, software inst installed in `EESSI_SOFTWARE_PATH`.
+This variable shouldn't be used by users and would only be used by CVMFS administrators of the EESSI repository.
- - EESSI_PROJECT_INSTALL can be set to a location to install modules for use by a project.
-The location must already exist on the filesystem and you should ensure that the location has the correct Linux group and the SGID permission is set on that directory (`chmod g+s $EESSI_PROJECT_INSTALL`) so that all members of the group have permission to read and write installations.
-Set this environment variable if you're an end-user who's part of a project, and wants to create additional installations that should be available to all project members.
+2. If `EESSI_SITE_INSTALL` is set (and this is set by default when the EESSI environment is initialized) and the EESSI site installation prefix (`/cvmfs/software.eessi.io/host_injections/...`) is writeable, this prefix will be used.
+This is typically where sites hosting a system that has EESSI deployed would install additional software on top of EESSI and make it available to all their users.
- - EESSI_SITE_INSTALL is either defined or not and cannot be used with another environment variable.
-A site installation is done in a defined location and any installations there are (by default) world readable.
-Set this environmnet variable if you are a site hosting a system that has EESSI available, and you want to build on top to make additional modules available to all of your users.
+3. If `EESSI_PROJECT_INSTALL` is set (and `EESSI_USER_INSTALL` is not set), this prefix will be used.
+You should use this if you want to install additional software on top of EESSI that should also be useable by your project partners on the same system.
- - EESSI_CVMFS_INSTALL is either defined or not and cannot be used with another environment variable.
-A CVMFS installation targets a defined location which will be ingested into CVMFS and is only useful for CVMFS administrators.
-Set this environment variable if you manage your own CVMFS repository where the software has to be built on top of EESSI.
+4. If `EESSI_USER_INSTALL` is set, this prefix will be used.
+You should use this if yo uwant to install additional software on top of EESSI just for your own user.

-Note that if none of the environment variables above are defined, an EESSI_USER_INSTALL is assumed with a value of $HOME/EESSI.
+If none of the above apply, the default is a user installation in `$HOME/EESSI` (i.e. effectively the same as setting `EESSI_USER_INSTALL=$HOME/EESSI`).

-Here, we assume you are just an end-user and load the `EESSI-extend` module with the default installation prefix:
+Here, we assume you are just an end-user, not having set any of the above environment variables, and loading the `EESSI-extend` module with the default installation prefix:

 ```
 module load EESSI-extend/2023.06-easybuild